KosStath/nlp-ml-analysis-of-psych-methods/README.md

 ## Introduction

-This repository has been established in conjunction with the publication of the research paper [Methodological Trends in Psychology Research: Analyzing Abstracts with Natural Language Processing and Machine Learning.
+This repository has been established in conjunction with the publication of the research paper [Methodological Trends in Psychology Research: Analyzing Abstracts with Natural Language Processing and Machine Learning].
 It serves as a supplementary resource for researchers, analysts, and enthusiasts, conducting in-depth analyses related to Natural Language Processing (NLP), Text Mining (TM), and Machine Learning (ML).

 Within this repository, you will find a carefully curated collection of data that spans various aspects of the employed techniques and the investigation of methods in the field of Psychology.
 The data is presented in a structured format, making it accessible for both novice data enthusiasts and seasoned statisticians.